-These three local authorities were visited by two Derby OSCers, Mahroof Hussain and Rob Davison in February 2005.
+These three local authorities were visited by two Derby Overview and Scrutiny Co-ordination Officers (OSCers), Mahroof Hussain and Rob Davison in February 2005.
 Advance information was provided to each of the three local authorities about Derby's current Overview and Scrutiny structures, about the way in which these were organised, and about the issues and practice that it was hoped to explore in discussion.
 Each of the three Councils was asked about: